 Cup of Agony

-God has an eternal plan, and knows the end from the beginning.
+God has an eternal plan.
 Jesus was the lamb slain before the foundation of the world, Revelation 13:8.
 In doing the will of the Father, Jesus drank a cup of agony in our place, Matthew 26:29.
-A cup so bitter that we cannot comprehend the depths of it.
+A cup so bitter that we cannot begin to comprehend the depths of it.

 The wages of sin are death, 1 Peter 1:18.
 Jesus paid the price so the sins of whoever will believe are wiped out, and they receive the free gift of God, eternal life.
 1 Peter 1:19.
 Animal sacrifices could not achieve this.
 The Son of God’s death and resurrection opened the way for sinful man to enter into a personal relationship with the Heavenly Father, John 14:6.
 There is no greater fiery trial than Calvary.